-Net Promoter Score (NPS) is a simple catch-all metric to measure customer loyalty that asks a customer to rate how likely they are, using a scale of zero to ten, to recommend your product or service to their family and friends.
+Net Promoter Score (NPS) is a simple metric to measure customer loyalty.
+It asks a customer to rate how likely they are to recommend your product or service to their family and friends, using a scale of zero to ten.

 An NPS survey asks customers the likelihood that they will recommend a product.
-There’s a major limitation of NPS – it does not measure any action a customer actually makes.
+But there’s a major limitation of NPS — it does not measure any action a customer actually makes.
+Source: ReallyGoodEmails.com/Medium

-Because NPS predicts the likelihood of a customer to recommend a product or service to a friend, it’s rarely a useful metric for brands.
+Because NPS predicts the likelihood that a customer will recommend a product or service, it isn’t always a useful metric for brands.
 Fortunately, alternatives to NPS are available that focus on actual customer behaviors, like customer retention rates and whether a customer enjoys using your products.

-Here, we break down four of the most useful metrics for marketers and business owners to measure customer loyalty in lieu of NPS.
+Here, we break down seven of the most helpful metrics for marketers and business owners to understand customer behavior and measure loyalty instead of using NPS.

 1. Customer Effort Score (CES)